The Descriptive Complexity of Graph Neural Networks: First-Order Logic with Counting

 The following well-known lemma is the foundation for expressing bitwise arithmetic in $\FOC$.
-The proof for the logic with counting is easy.
-There is also a (significantly deeper) version of the lemma for first-order logic without counting, which goes back to Bennett~\cite{Bennett62} (see \cite[Section~1.2.1]{Immerman99} for a proof).
+There is also a (significantly deeper) version of the lemma for first-order logic without counting, which goes back to Bennett~\cite{Bennett62} (see \cite[Section~1.2.1]{Immerman99} for a proof).\footnote{I find it worthwhile to give the simple proof of the lemma for $\FOC$; I am not aware that this can be found in the literature.}

 \begin{lemma} There is an arithmetical $\FOC$-formula $\logic{bit}(y,y')$ such that for all $i,n\in\Nat$,

 \end{lemma}

 \begin{proof} Clearly, there is a formula $\logic{pow2}(y)$ expressing that $y$ is a power of $2$; it simply states that all divisors of $y$ are divisible by $2$.
 Then the formula